 5. Prices to replace your main water service are the most affordable to homeowners in Toronto

 6. Mister Plumber is a Toronto licensed contractor, with many years of experience in providing top quality work, always using top quality materials

 7. We are very flexible and are capable of completing waterpipe replacement within one week

 8. You will resolve your issue with low water pressure ( in some cases water pressure increases by 15-20 PSI )

 9. When necessary, we do water line location using precise equipment

 Water Leak?
-There are a few things you can do prior to calling your water department and a Local plumber.
+Here are a few things you can do prior to calling your water department and a Local Plumber.

 Make sure no one is using any water, and shut off the ice maker, then go out and look at your water meter.
 Does your meter have a little flywheel on it; is it or any part of it moving?
 This is a good indication that there may be a leak.
 If your meter has several dials on it, take note where the needle is at on each one.
 Leave the water off for 30 minutes and check back and note where each needle is pointing.
 If any needle has moved, this is an indication of a leak.

 Next check your toilet, is it running?
-Look in the tank and verify the water is below the over flow value.
-Put a little food coloring in the tank and let it sit for at least an hour.
-After an hour check the toilet bowl, is the water colored, if so the tank is leaking into the bowl.
+Look in the tank and verify the water is below the overflow value.
+Put a little food colouring in the tank and let it sit for at least an hour.
+After an hour, check the toilet bowl is the water coloured if so the tank is leaking into the bowl.
 That could be the leak.